-The Terms of Reference for this Inquiry direct the ALRC to consider whether:
+The Terms of Reference for this Inquiry directed the ALRC to consider whether:

 - the law about actual or apprehended bias relating to judicial decision-making is sufficient and appropriate to maintain public confidence in the administration of justice;

 - the law provides clarity to decision-makers, the legal profession and the community about how to manage potential conflicts and perceptions of partiality; and

 - the mechanisms for raising allegations of actual or apprehended bias, and deciding those allegations, are sufficient and appropriate.

-The Inquiry will consider whether, and if so what, reforms to the laws on judicial impartiality and bias may be necessary or desirable.
+The Inquiry considered whether, and if so what, reforms to the laws on judicial impartiality and bias may be necessary or desirable.

-In undertaking the Inquiry, the ALRC will consult widely with the legal profession, courts, tribunals and the broader community.
+In undertaking the Inquiry, the ALRC consulted widely with the legal profession, courts, tribunals and the broader community.
 A consultation paper was released in April 2021.
 The closing date for submissions in response to the Consultation Paper was 30 June 2021.

 |Subscribe to eNews|